 - Supporting our Co-operative Trust AGM

 'You said, we did'

 We maintain a 'you said, we did' communication focus to students across the year to demonstrate to them the impact that putting forward their ideas and suggestions has had.
-Please find in the downloads box on the right examples of ideas put forward by students that we have actioned.
+Please find in the downloads box below examples of ideas put forward by students that we have actioned.